 The due diligence process revealed three main issues.
 The first was employment.
 Hotel employees typically get transferred to the next owner of the business.
 This was something that would endanger the new business as issues culture, training and branding came into play.
 Accordingly, we liaised with the authorities on the treatment of our specific situation and obtained from them the factors on which they would assess their discretion.
 Building on that we obtained the tenant’s undertaking that it will utilize the former employees in another hotel and we severed all ties to the hotel operating as a going concern.
 Then we drafted and received proper warranties and indemnities from the Seller in the share purchase agreement.

 The second main issue that arose was the Seller’s ability to honor its tax and other warranties and indemnities, being a special purpose vehicle.
-These could be guaranteed by the parent company of the Seller and an amount could be retained for future claims.
-The latter was objected by the Seller due to bank-specific directions but the Seller in return provided us with enough information on the assets of the Seller to prove its ability to honor the warranties and indemnities provided.
-Banks in Cyprus do not tend to change their structures such easily as the amounts they transact with in foreclosures since 2013 are in the hundreds of millions.
+The parent company of the Seller could guarantee these and an amount could be retained for future claims.
+The Seller objected to the latter due to bank-specific directions but the Seller in return provided us with enough information on the assets of the Seller to prove its ability to honor the warranties and indemnities provided.
+Banks in Cyprus do not tend to change their structures such easily as the amounts they transact within foreclosures since 2013 are in the hundreds of millions.

 The terms of the share purchase agreement were agreed and completion took place in approximately 60 days from the day of instruction.
 As a result, the clients closed down the hotel and have taken construction offers for the renovation and construction work needed on time with their plans.

 The case was handled by Mr Gregoris Philippou and Mrs Rafaella Demetriadou.